kekse1/v3/docs/modules/README.md

 ## css/
 I'm massively using CSS "Custom Properties", also for the most configuration.
-That's good. :)~ Some are located in the 'config{,.responsive}.css', other (less important ones) in the 'variables.css'..
+That's good. :)~ Some are located in the 'config{,.responsive}.css', other (less important ones) in the 'variables.css', the rest is spread over all the 'css/*.css'..

 ## config.json
 This is the configuration which can't be integrated into css/.. mostly because the 'css.js' and 'extensions.js' first